deavminet/website/docs/protocol.md

 will become available as soon as the protocol reaches a stable state.

-Please note that you are currently viewing the protocol specification for Dante-2, if you were looking for the specification of thr now-defunct Dante-1 then please go [here]().
+Please note that you are currently viewing the protocol specification for Dante-2, if you were looking for the specification of thr now-defunct Dante-1 then please go [here](d1/protocol.md).

+Dante-2 uses [ProtocolBuffers](https://developers.google.com/protocol-buffers) to encode the parts of the messages that make-up one whole message, in other words how the message is _encoded_.

 ## Client protocol